prernapriyali/Project-MicroReddit/README.md

 ## Getting Started

 **Setup**
- using your terminal or command line.<br>
+ using your terminal or command line https://github.com/prernapriyali/Project-MicroReddit.git.<br>
 - Change to the project directory by entering ```cd Project-MicroReddit``` in the terminal<br>
 - Next run ```bundle install``` to install the necessary dependencies<br>
 - Run ```rails db:migrate``` to setup your local database.<br>